Chinese Food Recipes for the Health-Conscious Eater

 Recipes for Healthy Chinese Food

-There are countless different types of Chinese food and even more types of Chinese cuisine.
+There are countless types of Chinese food and even more Chinese cuisine.
 So which one should you make for your family?

-If you’re looking for a basic recipe for healthy Chinese food, I recommend making stir fry.
-Stir frying is a great way to add flavor to your food without using lots of seasoning.
+I recommend making stir fry if you’re looking for a basic recipe for healthy Chinese food.
+Stir-frying is a great way to flavor your food without using lots of seasoning.

-I’ve included three recipes below that I’m sure will make you and your family very happy.
+I’ve included three recipes below to make you and your family happy.

 Recipes for Traditional Chinese Food